Game Design and Game Development in K-12 Education: A Pathway to STEM Success and Career Opportunities

 Whilst Designers and Programmers have vastly differing skill sets, the game development process can not be done without a close collaboration between the two roles.
 Most designers will ask for programming support when creating their game mechanics, and without the designers, programmers could lose direction in their tasks.

-How to teach Game Development and Game Design in School
+Teaching Game Development and Game Design in School

 Teaching game development in high school can be an incredibly rewarding experience for both the students and the educators, however, it also presents unique challenges, from selecting the appropriate tools, to creating engaging lesson plans.
 To streamline this process and guarantee a high-quality learning experience, using an established curriculum will provide a comprehensive framework and resources, allowing you to focus on teaching rather than creating materials from scratch, ensuring a much smoother process.